AP source: NFL player Phillip Adams killed 5, then himself - WHIZ News

 Adams’ father told a Charlotte television station that he blamed football for problems that may have led his son to commit Wednesday’s violence.

 Faris said early Thursday that deputies were called around 4:45 p.m.
-Wednesday to the Lesslies’ home, and spent hours searching for the suspect before finding him in a nearby home.
+Wednesday to the Lesslies’ home, and evacuated the neighbors as they spent hours searching for a suspect with police dogs before finding him in a nearby home.

+Allison Hope, who lives across the road, said police allowed her to return home around 9 p.m.
+Wednesday, just before she saw a vehicle pull into the Adams’ driveway.
+She said law enforcement quickly surrounded the house and then spent hours negotiating with Adams, using a loudspeaker and sending in a robot to scan the house.
+She said authorities repeatedly asked Adams to come out, and promised to get his disabled mother out safely, before Adams shot himself.

+“This is something I can’t grasp yet.
+I can’t put it all together and I’m trying to, and I witnessed it,” Hope said.
+“I feel bad for him because if it was mental or something going on in his life or whatever, you know, he needed help, and that’s the sad part.”

 “We have found the person we believe is responsible and we are with him at this time and that’s all I can say about the suspect,” Faris said, adding that they had no reason to believe anyone else was involved.
 “We are currently at his house and we are serving a search warrant.”